mavryk-network/mavryk-taquito/docs/tutorial.md

 We've come a long way:
  1. We started with a simple command-line application that reads the balance of an address from the blockchain.
- 1. Then, we established a high-level understanding of the blockchain, Mavryk, dApps, and Taquito.
+ 1. Then, we established a high-level understanding of the blockchain, Mavryk, dApps, and Webmavryk.
- 1. After that, we sent a `Transfer` operation to the blockchain using Taquito.
+ 1. After that, we sent a `Transfer` operation to the blockchain using Webmavryk.
- 1. Then, we interacted with a smart contract using Taquito.
+ 1. Then, we interacted with a smart contract using Webmavryk.
  1. Finally, we implemented a simple GUI dApp.

 Your journey does not end here.
 There are many more things to learn.
 Here are some ideas:

-- Check out the [Taquito documentation](quick_start) to learn more about Taquito.
+- Check out the [Webmavryk documentation](quick_start) to learn more about Webmavryk.
 - Learn a smart contract language like [Ligo](https://ligolang.org/).
 - Learn more about Mavryk and its ecosystem, check out the [Mavryk Developer Portal](https://tezos.com/developers/).
 - See what others are doing: Join Mavryk community on [Discord](https://discord.gg/tezos), [Reddit](https://www.reddit.com/r/tezos/), [Twitter](https://twitter.com/tezos), and [Telegram](https://t.me/tezosplatform).